grafana/beyla/docs/sources/configure/options.md

 A quick description of the components:

-- [Process discovery](#process-discovery) searches for instrumentable processes matching a given criteria.
+- [Service discovery](#service-discovery) searches for instrumentable processes matching a given criteria.
 - [EBPF tracer](#ebpf-tracer) instruments the HTTP and GRPC services of an external process, creates service traces and forwards them to the next stage of the pipeline.